AaleeyahIvy/AaleeyahIvy/README.md

-Hi Hi, you can find me being toxic on League of Legends <3
+Hi, you can find me being toxic on League of Legends <3 or coding or listening to music & drawing.

 <hr>
 ✿ My Languages: